 - Pain doctor

 A GP will be able to point you towards the professional who can best manage your condition.
-To find out more about back pain and where to seek treatment, here’s a useful article by SingHealth.
+Read this post to find out more about back pain and where to seek treatment.